-This artistic independence means that, a lot of the time, we don’t take artists as seriously as we should.
+This artistic independence means that a lot of the time, we don’t take artists as seriously as we should.
 Music, as myself and Chia have written about, is background noise to us these days.
-We don’t sit and listen to music, we vibe to it.
+We don’t sit and listen to music, we ‘vibe’ to it.
 What this means is that we end up listening to the music and not the artist.
 We miss their cries for help because that drop after the second verse was insane.
-We vibe but we don’t empathize.
+We don’t empathize.

 Chester Bennington, the lead singer for Linkin Park, died a week ago.